apache/trafficserver/doc/developer-guide/internal-libraries/Extendible.en.rst

 When an derived class is instantiated, :func:`template<> create()` will allocate a block of memory for the derived class and all added fields.
 The only memory overhead per instance is an uint16 used as a offset to the start of the extendible block.
+Then the constructor of the class is called, followed by the constructors of each extendible field.

 .. code-block:: cpp

-   ExtendibleExample* alloc_example() {
+   std::shared_ptr<ExtendibleExample> new_example() {
      return ext::create<ExtendibleExample>();
    }

 Memory Layout
 -------------
-One block of memory is allocated per |Extendible|, which included all member variables and extended fields.
+One block of memory is allocated per |Extendible|, which include all member variables and extended fields.
 Within the block, memory is arranged in the following order:

 #.
 Derived members (+padding align next field)